Thursday, September 28, 2017

 Chateaux Names with Chinese Translations

-I came to realize by browsing the Internet that, despite the list produced by "Christie's", revealed first and exclusively by "Decanter" on February 24th 2012 (read the article here), then officially unveiled shortly after during the "En Primeur" campaign, there is no other list including Bordeaux Chateaux names with Chinese translations in English written websites or French for that matter (as far as I could see).
+By browsing the Internet, I realized that, despite the list produced by Christie's, revealed first and exclusively by Decanter on February 24th, 2012 (read the article here), and officially unveiled shortly after during the "En Primeur" campaign, no other list includes Bordeaux Chateaux names with Chinese translations in English-written websites or French for that matter (as far as I could see).

 Christie's first-ever standardized Chinese translation of Bordeaux's classified growths